Leonforte

-Leonforte (Liunforti) is an Italian comune with a population of 14,046 in the Province of Enna, Sicily.
-The town is situated 22 km from Enna, in the centre of the Erean Mountains at 600 metres a.s.l.
+Leonforte (Liunforti) is a town and comune (municipality) in the Province of Enna in the autonomous island region of Sicily in Italy.
+The town is situated 22 km from Enna, in the centre of the Erean Mountains at 600 metres above sea level.
+It has 12,023 inhabitants.

 History

 The ancient settlement of Tabas or Tavaca stood in the approximate location of Leonforte.
 During the Byzantine period of Sicily, and later under the Muslim Emirate of Sicily, a castle was built with a farmhouse in its vicinity.
 Irrigation systems were introduced and many mills took advantage of the abundance of water.
 In 1610 Nicolò Placido Branciforti founded a city, naming it Leonforte in tribute to his family's coat of arms; a lion holding a banner with the motto in fortitudine bracchii tui.

+Demographics

+As of 2026, the population is 12,023, of which 48.4% are male, and 51.6% are female.
+Minors make up 15.7% of the population, and seniors make up 24.0%.

+Immigration

+As of 2025, immigrants make up 4.2% of the total population.
+The 5 largest foreign countries of birth are Germany, Switzerland, Romania, Argentina, and Belgium.